Montrose, Angus: 1715 and 1745 rebellions

 The final chapter of the ill-fated 1715 Jacobite rebellion was also played out in Montrose.
 Towards the end of the uprising (which had lasted nearly six months, from September 1715 to February 1716) James Francis Edward Stuart (the Old Pretender; formerly James, Prince of Wales) arrived in Montrose, where he spent his last night in Scotland, on 4 February 1716.
 He sailed from Montrose to exile in France.
 The town was held for his son, Charles Edward Stuart (Bonnie Prince Charlie; the Young Pretender), 30 years later and in February 1746 the largest naval battle of the war was fought in Montrose Harbour.

+Smuggling and prosperity from trade

 During the 18th century the town was a major smuggling centre.
-It profited from the slave trade but only for a brief time.
+It profited from the slave trade, but only for a brief time.
 The wealth accrued by trade was substantial.
 Wealthy merchants in the 18th and 19th centuries dominated the town and built their houses gable to gable.
 Hence Montrosians have inherited the sobriquet, "gable-enders".
-A statistical account taken between 1791 and 1799 estimates the population in the 1750s as 4248; in 1776 as 4465; in 1784 as 4866 and in 1790 as 5194.
-Contemporaries expected that many would emigrate at the conclusion of the American Revolutionary War but those that did leave were few.
+A statistical account taken between 1791 and 1799 estimates the population in the 1750s as 4,248; in 1776 as 4,465; in 1784 as 4,866 and in 1790 as 5,194.
+Contemporaries expected that many would emigrate at the conclusion of the American Revolutionary War, but those who did leave were few.